mauricechiodo/eim-case-studies/course/finance/quantitative-easing/modelling/technical-appendix/agents/labour-agencies.md

 from their boss.
 Rather, this optimisation is the understanding that generally a household will implicitly do this by choosing where to work.
 When there are billions of households this becomes the general trend.

+---

+# Footnotes

+$\F{1}$ A sticky wage keeps the same nominal value or close to the same nominal value despite inflation.